-Leinster, Ireland's eastern province, encompasses 12 counties including Dublin, Ireland's capital and largest city.
-Historically a Gaelic kingdom, Leinster became the center of Norman and English influence following the 12th-century invasion.
+Leinster, Ireland's eastern province, encompasses 12 counties, including Dublin, Ireland's capital and largest city.
+Historically a Gaelic kingdom, Leinster became the centre of Norman and English influence following the 12th-century invasion.
+The ranking was updated March 2026.

 Wicklow, Ireland